Birding the East Coast Trail : Witless Bay Ecological Reserve

 Although the air was thick with birds, incredibly we were not coated in bird droppings, and there was only a very faint smell near the island.
 As we circled the island we also saw a research station and a bird blind used by ornithology researchers from Memorial University.
 Seeing so many birds at once was a little overwhelming, and truly amazing!
 It is definitely one of my very favourite birding experiences to date!!

-Next we wandered through town, mailed a couple post cards at the Post Office, and then visited the Foodland for some supplies.
-By mid-afternoon we had returned to Witless Bay, walked to the laundromat down the road from the Bears Cove Inn, done our laundry, and returned to our room to relax.
+Next, we wandered through town, mailed a couple postcards at the Post Office, and then visited the Foodland for some supplies.
+By mid-afternoon, we had returned to Witless Bay, walked to the laundromat down the road from the Bears Cove Inn, did our laundry, and returned to our room to relax.
 That evening we didn't feel like walking anywhere to find food, so we ordered a pizza to the inn.

 See you on the trail!